 Kombucha Culture with SCOBY

 Kombucha can be purchased in most grocery stores and organic food stores across America.
 Look for it in the refrigerated section along with soft drinks.
 It will only be sold in the alcohol section of the store if the alcohol content of that particular brand is above 0.5%.

 What is a SCOBY?

-The process of brewing kombucha is very natural.
+Brewing kombucha is a natural process.
 A colony of bacteria and yeast is used to produce kombucha.
 This colony is known as a SCOBY (resembles a pancake), an acronym taken from the descriptive phrase, symbiotic colony of bacteria and yeast.

 The specific microbes (bacteria and yeast) in a SCOBY can be different from batch to batch and from producer to producer.
 Some common microbial populations are contained in the following table.